5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 RHB multi-currency Visa debit card - Earns interest

-💡Key point: Hold and exchange up to 32 currencies, wit no foreign transaction fee to spend a currency you hold
+💡Key point: Hold and exchange up to 33 currencies, with no foreign transaction fee to spend a currency you hold

 RHB is one of the banks in Malaysia that offers debit cards with no foreign transaction fees.
-Interest earning account you can use to hold a balance in foreign currencies and spend with no foreign transaction fee using your linked Visa card.
+Open an interest earning account you can use to hold a balance in foreign currencies and spend with no foreign transaction fee using your linked Visa card.
 However, you’ll pay a 1% foreign transaction fee if you’re spending in a currency you don’t hold in your account.

 Advantages of RHB debit cardDisadvantages of RHB debit card